open-policy-agent/vscode-opa/README.md

 * Run Tests in Workspace
 * Toggle Coverage in Workspace
 * Toggle Coverage of Selections

-* Use the [Regal](https://docs.styra.com/regal) Language server for:
-  * Linting of Rego files and Code Action fixes
-  * Formatting on save
+Additonally, users may choose to install [Regal](https://docs.styra.com/regal), which adds the following features via the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP):

-  * Goto definition
+* Diagnostics (linting)
-  * Inlay hints for built-in functions
-  * Hover for docs on built-in functions
+* Hover / tooltips (for inline docs on built-in functions)
+* Go to definition (ctrl/cmd + click on a reference to go to definition)
+* Folding ranges (expand/collapse blocks, imports, comments)
+* Document and workspace symbols (navigate to rules, functions, packages)
+* Inlay hints (show names of built-in function arguments next to their values)
+* Formatting
-  * Code folding for Rego files
+* Code actions (quick fixes for linting issues)

 ![Use of the extension to lint and eval Rego code](https://raw.githubusercontent.com/open-policy-agent/vscode-opa/master/eval.gif)